 Our smartphones are a significant part of our everyday lives.
-Also, it’s a device that we daily carry with us in our pockets, so it is always transparent for data thievery.
-Thus, it is crucial to maintain a certain level of security and ensure that sufficient measures are taken to protect your precious data against hackers.
+It’s also a device that we daily carry with us in our pockets, so it is always transparent for data thievery.
+Thus, it is crucial to maintain a certain security level and ensure that sufficient measures are taken to protect your precious data against hackers.

 Hackers are always enhancing their tools.
-However, not all hackers have the ethical intention to take good care of data where there exist black hat hackers who are constantly in a fix to obtain your valuable information and abuse it and get what they want.
+However, not all hackers have the ethical intention to take good care of data where black hat hackers are constantly in a fix to obtain your valuable information and abuse it and get what they want.

 This guide will give you a comprehensive detail of how to tell you if your phone is hacked and the countermeasures required dealing with hacked software.